vilicvane/vio/README.md

 An actual example including suggested file structure **would** introduce extra build steps.
 Of it would, as VIO is designed for **real-world** Node.js projects.

-But it could be something like this:
+It could be something like this:

 ```text
 project